Budgeting Basics | How Having an Emergency Fund Creates a Buffer

 They all seemed like totally justifiable expenses – I mean, after all, you can’t live without shoes, a back door, a working oven… or whatever the “emergency” was at the time.

 But now that we have scrimped and sacrificed to build that emergency fund, our instincts have changed.
-Sure, we still have the knee-jerk BUY NEW – NOW reaction, but then we dial it back with a dose of resourcefulness and contingency planning.
+Sure, we still have the knee-jerk BUY NEW – BUY NOW reaction, but then we dial it back with a dose of resourcefulness and contingency planning.
 Before whipping out the credit card.

 Does having an emergency fund protect us from the financial hit of every emergency?